Previous ICP Projects

 California State University, Long Beach

-Effective water reuse in cooling tower systems.
+Study looks at effective water reuse in cooling tower systems.

 California Turfgrass and Landscape Foundation

 Study looks at the effectiveness of BioChar as a soil amendment that reduces irrigation needs.

 Cal Poly Pomona